 - All rights and privileges with the Society will be revoked when a member fails to remit their annual membership fee

-Please contact the Society’s Manager for further information about becoming an Advanced Teacher with the Society of Russian Ballet.
+Please contact the Society’s office for further information about becoming an Advanced Teacher with the Society of Russian Ballet.

 Port de bras is the foundation of the great science of the use of arms in classical ballet.

 Only the ability to find the proper position for her arms lends a finesse to the artistic expression of the dance, and renders full harmony to her dance. – Agrippina Vaganova from Basic Principles of Classical Ballet page 44